parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 # What Are We Gonna Learn Here Today?
 List of things I think you will learn after reading this post.
-This helps you decide if you want to spent time reading or not.
+This helps you decide if you want to spend time reading or not.

 1. Quick recon on a browser extension and desktop app combo.
     1. Local servers.